Dan Dufner is a partner in the Mergers & Acquisitions Practice Group, and resident in the New York office.

 His practice focuses on representing US public companies and their boards of directors, on high-profile matters that include domestic and cross-border transactions, spin-off and other reorganization transactions (both friendly and contested), joint ventures, proxy fights and takeovers as well as corporate governance and securities matters.
 He has worked extensively on a variety of cross-border transactions involving assets throughout the US, Europe and Asia-Pacific.

 Dan has extensive experience advising clients in the healthcare, telecommunications and satellite communication services sectors.
-He regularly advises Anthem, Inc., EchoStar Corporation and DISH Network Corporation.
+He regularly advises Elevance Health, Inc. (f/k/a Anthem, Inc.), EchoStar Corporation, DISH Network Corporation, DraftKings, Inc. and various SPACs and SPAC Sponsors in the healthcare sector.

-Most recently, Dan advised Anthem in its terminated US$54.2 billion agreement to acquire Cigna Corporation, a combination that has garnered front-page coverage for more than six years and involved extensive coordination of a White & Case team of cross-practice lawyers in M&A, antitrust, litigation and bank finance.
+Recently, Dan advised Elevance Health, Inc. in its terminated US$54.2 billion agreement to acquire Cigna Corporation, a combination that garnered front-page coverage for more than six years and involved extensive coordination of a White & Case team of cross-practice lawyers in M&A, antitrust, litigation and bank finance.
 The transaction was the largest ever proposed in managed care and the first merger agreement in the industry that resulted from a public "bear hug" approach.
-Dan's role as lead M&A counsel to Anthem required him to oversee and coordinate an extensive multi-practice team at White & Case, which now includes its Commercial Litigation practice leading a high-stakes front-page appellate dispute with Cigna in the Delaware Supreme Court over payment of a US$1.85 billion reverse termination fee.
-Prior to this, the White & Case team achieved victory in the Delaware Court of Chancery for Anthem, Inc. in a trial against former merger partner Cigna, as the Court determined that Cigna breached the Merger Agreement and relieved Anthem of the obligation to pay the US$1.85 billion contractual termination fee.
-Anthem also defeated each of Cigna's claims.
+Dan's role as lead M&A counsel to Elevance Health, Inc. required him to oversee and coordinate an extensive multi-practice team at White & Case, which included its Commercial Litigation practice leading a high-stakes front-page appellate dispute with Cigna in the Delaware Supreme Court over payment of a US$1.85 billion reverse termination fee.
+The White & Case Commercial Litigation team achieved victory in the Delaware Court of Chancery for Elevance Health, Inc. in a trial against former merger partner Cigna, as the Court determined that Cigna breached the Merger Agreement and relieved Elevance Health, Inc. of the obligation to pay the US$1.85 billion contractual termination fee.
+Elevance Health, Inc. also defeated each of Cigna's claims.
 This landmark victory was the result of three years of hard-fought litigation between the parties, resulting in the longest decision ever issued by the Delaware Court of Chancery.

-Representing Anthem in a series of acquisitions, including:
+Representing Elevance Health, Inc. (f/k/a Anthem, Inc.) in a series of acquisitions, including:

 - its acquisition of myNEXUS Inc., a post-acute benefits management company focused on delivering innovative home and community-based product offerings;